kf7eel/HBLink-Web-Admin/README.md

 Also create a backup of the modified rules.py, rules_web.py, and functions.py.
 There were a couple instances where these files got erased during testing, I think that has been fixed though.

+Openbridge configurations must have "both_slots" in order to show up in web interface.

 This tool is still evolving, there will be bug fixes, etc. in the future.

 # Setup